EBVcube/EBVCubeVisualizer/README.md

 # EBVCubeVisualizer                                                <img align="left" src="https://github.com/E-O-Conchas/EBVCubeVisualizerPlugin/blob/master/EBVIcon.png" alt="drawing" width="50"/>

 **EBVCubeVisualizer** is a QGIS plugin tailored for exploring Essential Biodiversity Variables (EBVs) stored in the [EBV Data Portal](https://portal.geobon.org/datasets) as EBVCube netCDF files.
-This plugin enables users to extract and visualize specific slices of EBV data cubes, allowing flexible selection based on time, entity, scenario, and metric.
+This plugin enables users to extract and visualize specific slices of EBV data cubes, allowing flexible selection based on *time*, *entity*, *scenario*, and *metric*.
 While not designed for in-depth biodiversity analysis, EBVCubeVisualizer serves as a powrful and intuitive starting point for exploring dataset and preparing data for further analysis.

 ## Features

-- Load and visualize EBVCube data stored in netCDF files.
+- *Load and Visualize EBVCube Data:* Seamlessly load EBVCube dataset stored in netCDF format and visualize them directly in QGIs.
-- Subset data by time, entity, scenario, and metric.
+- *Flexible Data Subsetting:* Extract specific slices of data by selecting time, entity, scenario, and metric, providing targeted views of biodiversity information.
+- *Metadata and Data Structure Discovery:* Explore the full metadata and hierarchical strcuture of EBVCube datasets, making it easier to understand and navigate complex biodiversity data.
-- Automatically apply the correct Coordinate Reference System (CRS) based on the netCDF file metadata.
+- *Automatic CRS Application:* Automatically apply the correct Coordinate Refrence System (CRS) based on the metadata embedded in the netCDF files.
-- Display the selected data on the QGIS canvas with clear layer names that include entity and time information.
+- *Clear and Informative Layer Naming:* Display selected data on the QGIS canvas with meaningful layer names that incorporate entity and time details for easy identification.

 ## Installation